SNAP Eligibility Calculator – Wisconsin

 Does gig income like DoorDash or Instacart count for FoodShare in Wisconsin?

-If I live with family but buy my own food can I qualify separately?
+If I live with family but buy my own food, can I qualify for FoodShare separately?

-Do FoodShare amounts change every year in Wisconsin?
+Do FoodShare benefit amounts change every year in Wisconsin?

-Does child support paid reduce FoodShare income in Wisconsin?
+Does child support I pay reduce my FoodShare income in Wisconsin?

-Where do I apply for FoodShare after checking results in the calculator?
+Where do I apply for FoodShare in Wisconsin after checking eligibility?